Master of Computer and Information Technology

 Computer Systems Programming (CIT 595) This course is a continuation of CIT 593 and introduces students to fundamental concepts in computing systems.
 Divided into two parts, the first half of the course introduces important concepts in modern operating systems: processes, scheduling, caching, and virtual memory.
 The second half of the course provides an introduction to fundamental concepts in the design and implementation of networked systems, their protocols, and applications.
 The course will use the C program language, and will develop your knowledge on C system calls, and libraries for process/thread creation and manipulation, synchronization, and network communication.

 Students may enroll in the MCIT Online program on a part-time or full-time basis.
-Students are allowed a maximum of seven years to complete the MCIT degree program.
+Students are allowed a maximum of seven years to complete the MCIT Online degree program.
+On average, students complete the program in 16-40 months depending on their course load.

 Coursera does not grant credit, and does not represent that any institution other than the degree granting institution will recognize the credit or credential awarded by the institution; the decision to grant, accept, or transfer credit is subject to the sole and absolute discretion of an educational institution.